rrthomas/DarkGlass/doc/Installation.md

 You will also need the following Perl packages: CGI.pm, File::Slurp, File::MimeInfo, Image::ExifTool, DateTime, HTML::Tiny, XML::LibXSLT, XML::Atom, PDF::API2.

+Finally, you'll need the Python package Hulot, which can be installed from PyPI with `pip install hulot`.

 Then run the following commands:

 ```